Today’s Adoption of Microsoft Teams Creates Tomorrow’s Litigation and eDiscovery Challenges

 Issue 2: Ongoing usage of collaboration applications during litigation / eDiscovery

 As I said in the proceeding section, when litigation is anticipated, but the suit has not yet been filed, the defendant is under a legal responsibility to begin capturing and securing all communications of target custodians (individuals in your organization who may be part of the case) immediately.
 In this situation, the defendant is obligated to begin capturing it and placing it on legal hold immediately, or shutting down all collaboration applications where they can’t capture custodian data in real-time..

 I used to work with a Washington DC law firm several years ago.
 One of the Partners offered me one of their standard strategies one night over drinks.
 The plan was this; as clients came into the firm with potential lawsuits, the first thing the law firm would do is perform research on the target company’s corporate legal department and their law firm to find the newest law clerks or paralegals.
 The law firm would then mail them a letter that contained something to the effect that his client was thinking about filing a lawsuit against them for some reason.
 They did this knowing the lowest person on the totem pole would be hugely overworked and probably not even get to the letter for weeks.
-Later, after the lawsuit was filed, the plaintiff’s attorney would make sure to create an eDiscovery request for all potentially relevant data (including data generated by social media and collaboration applications).
+Later, after the lawsuit was filed, the plaintiff’s attorney would make sure to create an eDiscovery request for all potentially relevant data (including data generated by social media and collaboration applications such as Microsoft Teams).
 They did this knowing that that several weeks’ of data would not have been captured and placed on legal hold.
 The attorney would then argue that the defendant had destroyed evidence and push for immediate case settlement.

 Are you currently able to automatically capture and preserve ALL Teams data, in real time?